 East San Gabriel Valley Coalition for the Homeless.
 The Healthy Living Grant will allow for the ESGVCH to address the critical needs for emergency shelter by providing motel vouchers for their most vulnerable clients.

-Please note: Grant submission is now closed.
+Please note: We are now accepting applications through April 15, 2018.
 For more information, please contact Nancy Clifton-Hawkins at: [email protected].